younik/gemballs/README.md

 ## What is this

-GEM-balls is a powerful machine learning algorithm for classification.
+GEM-balls is a powerful machine learning algorithm for binary classification.

 You can find all the information about it in the original paper: